how do prenups and postnups work

 But that wasn’t the end of the prenup talk.
 After Rick addressed the caller’s concerns, Sarah turned the conversation to Justin Bieber and his situation.

 Case in point: Justin Bieber recently married Hailey Baldwin.
-If that last name sounds familiar, it’s because she’s Alec Baldwin’s niece.
+If that last name sounds familiar, she’s Alec Baldwin’s niece.
 The pop star has a worth of around $225 million.
 On the other hand, the member of the Baldwin clan can rest her head on a $3 million net worth.
 That’s nothing to sneeze at, but it’s not quite $225 million.

 Sarah: “Let me ask one more question about that prenup.
 Justin Bieber, he’s worth a lot more [than his new wife], can he come to you and get a postnup?
 Is it easy to file?”